The Texas Chain Saw Massacre: Reception

 Critics later frequently praised both the film's aesthetic quality and its power.
 Observing that it managed to be "horrifying without being a bloodbath (you'll see more gore in a Steven Seagal film)", Bruce Westbrook of the Houston Chronicle called it "a backwoods masterpiece of fear and loathing".
 TV Guide thought it was "intelligent" in its "bloodless depiction of violence", while Anton Bitel felt the fact that it was banned in the United Kingdom was a tribute to its artistry.
 He pointed out how the quiet sense of foreboding at the beginning of the film grows, until the viewer experiences "a punishing assault on the senses".
 In Hick Flicks: The Rise and Fall of Redneck Cinema, Scott Von Doviak commended its effective use of daylight shots, unusual among horror films, such as the sight of a corpse draped over a tombstone in the opening sequence.
 Mike Emery of The Austin Chronicle praised the film's "subtle touches"—such as radio broadcasts heard in the background describing grisly murders around Texas—and said that what made it so dreadful was that it never strayed too far from potential reality.

 It has often been described as one of the scariest films of all time.
 Rex Reed called it the most terrifying film he had ever seen.
 Empire described it as "the most purely horrifying horror movie ever made" and called it "never less than totally committed to scaring you witless".
 Reminiscing about his first viewing of the film, horror director Wes Craven recalled wondering "what kind of Mansonite crazoid" could have created such a thing.
 It is a work of "cataclysmic terror", in the words of horror novelist Stephen King, who declared, "I would happily testify to its redeeming social merit in any court in the country."
 Critic Robin Wood found it one of the few horror films to possess "the authentic quality of nightmare".
 Quentin Tarantino called it "one of the few perfect movies ever made."

-Based on 85 reviews published since 2000, the review aggregate website Rotten Tomatoes reports that 84% of critics gave it a positive review, with an average score of 8.20/10.
+Based on 91 reviews published since 2000, the review aggregate website Rotten Tomatoes reports that 85% of critics gave it a positive review, with an average score of 8.20/10.
 The site's critical consensus states, "Thanks to a smart script and documentary-style camerawork, The Texas Chainsaw Massacre achieves start-to-finish suspense, making it a classic in low-budget exploitation cinema."
+On Metacritic, the film has a weighted average score of 92 out of 100 based on 18 critics, indicating "universal acclaim".